• Skip to primary navigation

 Jessica Burgess

-Not only does this sweet potato casserole smell heavenly while baking, it tastes amazing too!
-Buttery sweet potatoes with a hint of nutmeg are topped with a crunchy cinnamon pecan topping that is to die for!
-The best part?
-It is ready in an hour or less!
+This sweet potato casserole smells heavenly while baking, it tastes amazing too!
+Buttery sweet potatoes with a hint of nutmeg are topped with a crunchy cinnamon pecan topping, ready in under an hour.

 Print Recipe Pin Recipe